Skip to Content

 finished dictionary envelopes

-Then hang the dictionary paper envelopes from the red coat hanger.
-Simply peg the top of the envelope to the hanging twine.
+Then, hang the dictionary paper envelopes from the red coat hanger.
+Peg the top of the envelope to the hanging twine.
 I hang four lengths of twine and then peg six envelopes to each length of twine.

 It’s up to you whether or not you hang the envelopes in order.
-Sometimes I hang my randomly as half the fun of a calendar is looking for the right day.
+Sometimes, I hang mine randomly, as half the fun of a calendar is looking for the right day.

 Book page printed advent calendar.

-I’ve shown how to make an advent calendar with a dictionary but you could use any old book such as a thesaurus or encyclopedia.
+I’ve shown you how to make an advent calendar with a dictionary, but you can also use any old book, such as a thesaurus or encyclopedia.

 This calendar can be used year after year.
-However, there are over 1000 pages in the dictionary I used, I think I will make a new one each year with a different set of images.
+However, since the dictionary I used has over 1000 pages, I think I will make a new one each year with a different set of images.

 How to make an advent calendar from an old dictionary.

-Did you know you can actually embroider the dictionary pages to create an extra fun dimension to this craft.
+Did you know you can embroider the dictionary pages to add an extra fun dimension to this craft?
+I also used some of the leftover dictionary pages for these DIY Halloween Shadow boxes.

-Many of these images here would look great on one of these decoupage placemats.
+Many of these images would look great on one of these decoupage placemats.

 If you liked this upcycled vintage image advent calendar, you should check out these other paper Christmas crafts and DIYs on Picture Box Blue that use vintage images.